Green Mountain Coffee Review: More Than Just Keurig K-Cups

 - Multinational coffee roaster founded in Vermont

-- Large selection of blends, single origins, and flavored coffees
+- Large selection of blends, single origins, and flavoured coffees

 - Available as whole beans, pre-ground coffee, or K-Cups